HuinaLi/XoodooSat/README.md

 Finally, the result is output in result folder.

 ## Results
-Synchronously running weight=25 and weight<=25(3-round trail), we found 122 trails with about one month.
+Synchronously running weight=25 and weight<=25(actually in here,  the real weight is 50), we found 122 trails with about one month.
 Finally, we compare our result with previous work that the 3-round trails were found by [Joan Daemen et al.](https://tosc.iacr.org/index.php/ToSC/article/view/7359)
 ```
 ./xoodoo -r 3 -w 25 -t 16 -m 0
 ./xoodoo -r 3 -w 25 -t 16 -m 2